sigmdel/lazmqttc/README.md

 - the [Eclipse Mosquitto](https://github.com/eclipse/mosquitto) project and
 - the [mosquitto-p](https://github.com/chainq/mosquitto-p) project by Károly Balogh (chainq).

-Not quite as obvious, the JSON data viewer by Michael Van Canneyt (named `jsonviewer`) provided the code for saving and loading JSON broker definition files.
+Not quite as obvious, the JSON data viewer by Michael Van Canneyt (named `jsonviewer`) provided the code for saving and loading the JSON broker definition and the JSON program option files.
 The utility can be found in the `tools` directory in the Lazarus source.
 The full path is `/usr/share/lazarus/2.0.12/tools/jsonviewer` in a default installation of Lazarus in Mint 20.1.

 The broker password encryption using the <span class="tm">Free Pascal</span> Blowfish unit is based on a blog post by leledumbo [Blowfish, the cryptography unit by leledumbo](http://pascalgeek.blogspot.com/2012/06/encryption-decryption-and-asynchronous.html) (June 24, 2012).

-## 9. Licence
+## 11. Licence

 The [Eclipse Mosquitto](https://github.com/eclipse/mosquitto) project is dual-licensed under the Eclipse Public License 2.0 and the
 Eclipse Distribution License 1.0.